Hey there, sunseeker! Select your shipping destination to shop locally:

 Light therapy on arrival

 Adapting to the new destination time zone is as much about avoiding light as it is about seeking light at the appropriate times.
-You can find out what's right for your trip using the Jet Lag Optimiser.
 When considering the best time to avoid or receive light at the destination we need to refer to the home time that the body clock is still set to.

 If we consider our example eastward flight from New York to London and assume that we haven’t pre-adapted at all then we need to shift 5 h earlier in time upon arrival.
 An 11pm – 7am sleep schedule in New York is equivalent to sleeping 4am – 12pm in London and so you need to push yourself 5 hours earlier in time to get on an 11 – 7pm schedule in London.
 If your flight leaves New York at 9pm local time and is 6 hours in duration it will arrive in London at 8 am local time, which is 3am New York time.
 You want to phase advance and so you don’t want to receive any light before 5am New York time (10am London time).
 Therefore, you should avoid bright light by wearing sunglasses (and you can even do this on the plane when they turn all the lights on for breakfast a couple of hours before you land) until 10am London time and then you should get lots of bright light using a light box or by going outside.
 If you assume that you can shift earlier by 1 hour per day then the following day you should avoid light until 9am and then seek it, and until 8am and then seek it on the subsequent day, and then upon awakening at 7am on the third day.